8 Essential Steps to Create a Positive Candidate Experience

 Are you tracking and analyzing data to verify that all of the above is true?

 A bias-free hiring practice will send the right signal to many of your minority applicants.
-Case in point: Minority workers overwhelmingly prefer remote and hybrid work environments, as they say, it’s helped them avoid the type of microaggressions that made in-office work miserable.
-If your recruitment and hiring process is not bias-free or has variations in how the interviews are conducted, you’re likely to lose potential candidates during this process.
+Minority workers actually overwhelmingly prefer remote and hybrid work environments, as they say, it’s helped them avoid the type of microaggressions that made in-office work challenging.

-It’s easy to assume that your process is already bias-free.
+It’s easy to assume that your process is already free of bias.
 Yet one study found that minority applicants who “whitened” their resumes got twice as many interviews.
-The problem is often not malicious biases on the part of recruiters and hiring managers, but unconscious ones.
-ATS software, by parsing for skills and qualifications, can help remove the potential for unconscious bias.
+The problem is often not malicious biases from recruiters and hiring managers, but unconscious bias.

 Meanwhile, when your ATS automates communications, applicants don’t have to wait to hear back at each step of the process.
-And it reduces the added burden on your hiring team, who can put their efforts toward other parts of the process.
+And it reduces the added burden on your hiring team, who can focus their efforts toward other parts of the process.

 There are generational differences to consider as part of this, as well as demographic ones.
 Applying this to your recruitment strategy leads directly to attracting more talent, better quality applicants that are more aligned to your candidate profile, and faster hires.